Azure/botbuilder-instrumentation/README.md

     autoCollectPerf: true // (auto collect performance) }

-  customFields: {
-    userData: [ "CUSTOM_PROPERTY_1" ],
+  customFields: [
+    { store: userState, properties: ["CUSTOM_PROPERTY_1"] },
-    dialogData: [ "CUSTOM_PROPERTY_2" ],
+    { store: conversationState, properties: [ "CUSTOM_PROPERTY_2" ] },
-    conversationData: [ "CUSTOM_PROPERTY_3" ],
-    privateConversationData: [ "CUSTOM_PROPERTY_4" ]
+  ]
-  }
 });
 ```

 The `CUSTOM_PROPERTY` could be a String or an Array.
 If it's an array it will as a path.
 [Lodash#get](https://lodash.com/docs#get)

-The `CUSTOM_PROPERTY` will be searched for in the session/context object of each event and will be added automatically under customDimensions in Application Insights.
+The `CUSTOM_PROPERTY` will be searched for in the context object of each event and will be added automatically under customDimensions in Application Insights.
 If it does not exist, it will not be added to the logged events.
-You can use any, all or none of the property bags under session: `userData`, `conversationData`, `privateConversationData`, `dialogData`.
+You can use any of state managers that inherit from `BotState`

 ## Logging custom events